-The Company is a Company limited by guarantee.
 The members of the Company are the Trustees named on page 1.
 In the event of the company being wound up, the liability in respect of this guarantee is limited to £1 per member of the Company.

 2. ACCOUNTING POLICIES (continued)